MohamedZakkaria2004/CodeAlpha_IrisDataClassification/README.md

 🔀 [Step 3: Splitting the Dataset]
-"Next, I split the data into training and testing sets using an 80-20 split.
-This helps evaluate how well the model performs on unseen data."
+Next, I split the data into training and testing sets using an 80-20 split.
+This helps evaluate how well the model performs on unseen data.

 from sklearn.model_selection import train_test_split
 X = df.drop("Species", axis=1)